 Companies like Telome, Repeat Diagnostics (test starts at $400) and Spectracell ($200 per test) are licensed to measure people’s telomeres and let them know how their biological age stands in relation to their chronological age.
 The most robust and respected testing option is offered by the Madrid-based Life Length.
 The test identifies via telomere length how you are aging in comparison to others they have tested from their database of tens of thousands of people.

 While tests like these raise questions about how much we want to know about our future health and length of life, Stephen Matlin, CEO of Life Length, points out that regular testing can be useful for those interested in tracking their biological age.
 “Instead of comparing yourself to others on a one-time basis, it’s more productive to use this test as a monitoring tool.
 You can then establish what is conceptually your biological age and overtime periodically re-measure it.
-From this you can see how your personal lifestyle is influencing that rate and have the opportunity to make lifestyle changes and see if they have beneficial impact.”
+From this, you can see how your personal lifestyle is influencing that rate and have the opportunity to make lifestyle changes and see if they have a beneficial impact.”

 Although the link between telomere length and aging is established, the science behind how we can prevent telomere shortening is less set in stone.
 As Shay highlights, our unchangeable genetics play a big part in our telomere length.
 “It’s roughly 50/50 when it comes to genetics and lifestyle.
 If your parents live to 100, there’s a good chance you make it to at least 90,” he says.